 Here is what historical websites have to say about it: “The Agreement Governing the Activities of States on the Moon and Other Celestial Bodies is the infamous “Moon Treaty”.
 It was killed by a handful of L5 Society activists who were the first to see that it would outlaw property rights in the rest of the universe and indefinitely bog down space settlement in a “common heritage of all mankind” morass.
 When as a result of the L5 Society efforts the US congress failed to ratify the treaty, the USSR also breathed a sigh of relief.
 They likewise did not ratify.
 The soviets were so surprised at the impact of this relatively unknown organization that they sent very obvious KGB members to chapter meetings in New York City to find out who they were.
 The Soviet Embassy in Washington DC subscribed to the L5 News for years afterwards.”

-That is why the Lunar Embassy are not breaking any laws today...and you can look at a summary of that in Quicktime Movie format here.
+That is why the Lunar Embassy is not breaking any laws today…and you can look at a summary of that in Quicktime Movie format here.

 This all sound nuts….is this really what is going on?